-Pupils in the language class will be no different to those in other classes in terms of not having any separate or additional provisions put into place from other classes in the event of staff illness, absences or whole school events such as school visits, parish liturgy etc. Year to year, the allocation of teachers to classes is focused on the needs of the whole school, and consequently the school cannot guarantee long term continuity or predictability with regard to teaching staff.
+Pupils in the language class will be no different to those in other classes in terms of not having any separate or additional provisions put into place from other classes in the event of staff illness, CPD (Continuous Professional Development), BoM approved absences or whole school events such as school visits, parish liturgy etc. Year to year, the allocation of teachers to classes is focused on the needs of the whole school, and consequently the school, though consistency is a Management priority, cannot guarantee long term continuity or predictability with regard to teaching staff.

 All the children in the language classes are integrated with other pupils during playtime, during school trips and outings.
+These children may also be integrated into their age-appropriate mainstream class to avail of specific literacy/numeracy/social skills lessons e.g. Lift Off to Literacy.
 Children in the language classes, as part of their preparation for their return to a full size mainstream class, will be integrated for a number of subjects into a class of their peer group within St. Anne's Loreto Primary School.
 This is a gradual process and integration is increased prior to discharge.
 Reverse integration of peers from the mainstream school to the language class is also organised to facilitate newly formed friendships and generally to increase self- esteem and further develop the language class children's social and interactive skills.
 The language class teacher and Speech and Language Therapist discuss the child's progress with the mainstream teacher and the child's parents.
-The language class Speech and Language Therapist runs a leavers group for those children to be discharged.
+The language class Speech and Language Therapist runs a 'leavers group' for those children to be discharged.
 This acknowledges their feelings as they prepare to leave the language class and return to their local school.
 Within the leavers group, the children are also taught practical strategies to generalise their newly acquired skills to the larger classrooms of the mainstream school.